R&I projects by STRIA Roadmap

 The Ministry of Higher Education, Science and Technology (MESS) is responsible for preparing the national research and development programme.
 The Ministry is also responsible for defining the research policy, national priorities and for supporting bilateral and multilateral cooperation and targeted research programmes.
 Technology development and innovation activities are organised by the Ministry of Economic Development and Technology (MEDT).

-The Council for Science and Technology serves as an expert advisory body to the Government by monitoring and evaluating the national research programme and advising on laws, regulations and administrative provisions in the field of research.
+The Council for Science and Technology served as an expert advisory body to the Government between 2015 and 2020 by monitoring and evaluating the national research programme and advising on laws, regulations and administrative provisions in the field of research.

 All information about Slovenian R&D is available on the Slovenia Current Research Information System (SICRIS).
 This is a national register which incorporates information on R&D institutions, researchers, projects and research results.